 I know that’s vague, but I read it in Amusing Ourselves to Death (by Neil Postman) and liked it.

 I got this from a Kurzgesagt video, “What Is Intelligence?
 Where Does it Begin?” (youtube.com/watch?v=ck4RGeoHFko).
-Specifically, this quote at 0:19: “In a nutshell, intelligence is a mechanism to solve problems.”
+Specifically, “In a nutshell, intelligence is a mechanism to solve problems” (0:19).

-Paul Graham talks about the accurate + generalizable combo in “General and Surprising.”
-(Except he takes accuracy as a given for good ideas, and focuses on the quality of novelty/surprisingness instead.)
+Paul Graham talks about the accurate + generalizable combo too, except he takes accuracy as a given for good ideas, and focuses on the quality of novelty/surprisingness instead.

-Scott Aaronson gives an excellent overview of the boundary-nebulosity problem—including examples like whether whales should be called fish, Pluto should be a planet, and “a tiny exclave of Turkish territory [should exist] in the middle of a Syrian village”—in “The categories were made for man, not man for the categories.”
+Scott Aaronson gives an excellent overview of the boundary-nebulosity problem—including examples like whether whales should be called fish, Pluto should be a planet, and “a tiny exclave of Turkish territory [should exist] in the middle of a Syrian village.”